zachyyy700/eds240-hw1-ufo/README.md

 ### Description

-This folder contains the contents for homework 1.
+This folder contains the materials for EDS 240 - Data Visualization: Homework 1.
 This homework's main goal is to recreate a visualization done by [Dan Oehm](https://github.com/doehm/tidytues/blob/main/scripts/2023/week-25-ufo/ufo.R) on UFO sightings across the US.

 ### Data